a6patch/docs/docs/nodes/node-install.md

 # Installing a Qredit Node

-For V2, we recommend only using Ubuntu 18.04.
-Since syncing the node for the first time is very CPU intensive, we recommend to use a VPS with at least 2CPU's
+For V2, we recommend using Ubuntu 18.04.
-For an optimal P2P connection, we like all nodes to be located in Europe.
+Since syncing the node for the first time is very CPU intensive, we recommend to use a VPS with at least 2CPU's For an optimal P2P connection, we like all nodes to be located in Europe.

 ## Setup